shubhamarora267/json-payload-validator/README.md

-# json-payload-validator
-This module takes payload and validate them against rules list.
+<p>This module takes payload and validate them against rules list.</p>

 You can apply the following rules in each key of your payload.
 * REQUIRED